marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 **Databases make me nervous.** They are very complex systems that store my precious data in some format I don't really understand.
 If some day the database stops working I might have a lot of trouble getting my data out of the system.
 Things change quickly and I don't want to depend on some strange database export tool to migrate my data to the next system.

-Text-based file formats have been gaining a lot of popularity, Markdown probably beeing the most prominent.
+Text-based file formats have been gaining a lot of popularity, Markdown probably being the most prominent.
 Most static site generators support Markdown (I'm also writing this post in Markdown).
 I love it and it makes data simple again.
 It's also very easy to create backups or version the data so that we can revert any changes.

 ### Complex Content